andtem2000/Neonatal_seizure_detection_dl_algorithm/README.md

 ## 4. Software/Hardware requirements
 Python 3.9.12, Tensorflow 2.10.0, Keras 2.10.0
 <br /> It will work with older versions also.
-<br /> GPU is not necessary but will reduce run time.
+<br /> GPU use will reduce run time.
 ___
 ## 5. Software build
 Step 1: Get sources from GitHub